coolprobn/prabinpoudel.com.np/src/posts/book-reviews/the-4-hour-workweek.md

 ### Questions and Actions

-- "Only those who are asleep make no mistakes." — INGVAR KAMPRAD, founder of IKEA, world’s largestfurniture brand
+- "Only those who are asleep make no mistakes." — Ingvar Kamprad, founder of IKEA, world’s largest furniture brand
 - In the world of action and negotiation, there is one principle that governs all others: The person who has more options has more power.

 ## The Birth of Mini-Retirements and the Death of Vacations

-- "There is more to life than increasing its speed." — MOHANDAS GANDHI
+- "There is more to life than increasing its speed." — Mohandas Gandhi
 - Learn to slow down

 ## Postpartum Depression: It’s Normal

-- Man is so made that he can only find relaxation from one kind of labor by taking up another. — ANATOLE FRANCE, author of The Crime of SylvestreBonnard
+- Man is so made that he can only find relaxation from one kind of labor by taking up another. — ANATOLE FRANCE, author of The Crime of Sylvestre Bonnard
 - Too much free time is no more than fertilizer for self-doubt and assorted mental tail-chasing.

 ## Frustrations and Doubts: You’re Not Alone